What’s on your plate today, my friend?

 To make it even easier, apply Tips 1 + 2 to your smoothie routine:

-- As you do your wash n’ chop, prep your smoothie ingredients and toss them into the silicone storage bags we were just chatting about.
+- As you do your wash n’ chop, prep your smoothie ingredients and toss them into some reusable silicone storage bags.

 You can also use a vegan meal delivery service to make smoothies a breeze.
-I’ll tell you about my favorite in a moment.
+Here are some details about my favorite one!

 Tip #4 – Keep it simple